Apply for a Used Cloth & Personal Items Trading License in Dubai

 Complete any facility or flexi-desk requirements as stipulated by the free zone

-Receive your trading licence and commence operations
+Receive your trading license and commence operations

 Cost Overview